 Community Involvement Awards

-Community Involvement Award Nominations are currently closed for 2023.
-The 2024 application will open in January 2024.
+The 2024 Community Involvement Award nomination application will open in January 2024.

 Nominees must be residents or volunteer for organizations in Washington County who meet the criteria for each award.
 There are six categories in which volunteers are recognized: Youth, Group/Family, Exemplary Employer, Outstanding, Lifetime, and Legacy.